-(PS scroll to the bottom to find out how we paid just $580 return for this journey using frequent flyer rewards redemption!!)
+(PS scroll down to the bottom to find out how we redeemed frequent flyer points for this journey!!)

 We travelled from Sydney to Singapore return in Suites Class and you are made to feel pretty special from the moment you check in.
 Suites Class passengers have their own check in lane and separate aircraft entrance and at both departure points we were escorted to a private lounge exclusively for Suites Class passengers.
 In Sydney, Singapore Air have a first class lounge with table service and Veuve Clicquot champagne on tap.
 The service and plush seating were great here and I especially enjoyed the chicken satay and duck wraps – so much so we ordered 2 sets of each.